ElisabethHuhn/AndroidArchitectureExample3/README.md

 ## UI Testing Strategy
 Once the ViewModel and Repository are tested, the UI testing can be simply to automate the smoke test of the App.
 Compose gives us the ability to test that the UI is properly displaying the expected state.
+The easiest way to test that an element is on the UI is to assign testTags to the UI elements, then find those testTags in the UI test.
+Thus, all of the compose elements have testTags assigned to them.

 **Smoke Test Script:**